25prabhu10/notes/docs/Concepts/Design_Patterns/Design_Patterns.md

 This pattern attaches additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to sub-classing for extending functionality

-_Intent:_ Decorator is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors
+_Intent:_ Decorator is a structural design pattern that lets you attach new behaviours to objects by placing these objects inside special wrapper objects that contain the behaviours

 _Applicability:_

-- Use the Decorator pattern when you need to be able to assign extra behaviors to objects at runtime without breaking the code that uses these objects
+- Use the Decorator pattern when you need to be able to assign extra behaviours to objects at runtime without breaking the code that uses these objects

-- Use the pattern when it's awkward or not possible to extend an object's behavior using inheritance
+- Use the pattern when it's awkward or not possible to extend an object's behaviour using inheritance

 ### Proxy Pattern